Azure/Azure-Sentinel/Playbooks/Send-UnhealthyAzureArcResourceAlert/README.md

 ![screenshot](./images/subscription.png)

 ##Edit *Send an Email* Action
-Replace <email-id@domain.com> with your own choice of email address.
+Replace <email-id@domain.com> with your own choice of email address where you want to receive/send email alerts.
 ![screenshot](./images/email.png)